intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 The next five examples are meant to expose the logic behind the voice-leading of standard diatonic harmonies.
 To use these, study each example before moving on to the next and form a hypothesis regarding the voice leading (which chord tones resolve or pull to other chord tones).
 Once you have developed a theory as to how and why the progression works, move to the next example to see if your hypothesis can be applied.
 If it cannot, alter your hypothesis to account for both examples.
 Continue this way until you have found voice-leading rules that apply to all of the examples.

 **This example has two idealized progressions of a V chord resolving to a I chord: one as triads and the other with a seventh chord.**
 - Study how each voice resolves.
-It is tempting to focus on which scale degree resolves to which scale degree, but this does not provide a complete explanation.
+    - It is tempting to focus on which scale degree resolves to which scale degree (e.g. `ti` to `do`), but this does not provide a complete explanation.
     - Instead focus on the how each chordal member resolves in the progression.
 This should include the chordal member to which it resolves and the interval necessary to do so.
+        - Try to discern which chordal members have multiple options and which seem locked into a specific resolution.
 - What pitches are doubled?
 Are any omitted?

 {% capture ex1 %}X:1